Return to Listing

 To some people, change brings an exciting opportunity to try something new, meet new friends, and tackle new challenges.
 To others, change is a chaotic force that should be avoided in favor of what’s familiar and comfortable.

-When it comes to education, change is common as each year ushers in new teachers, material, and standards of excellence.
-The school years are also a time of tremendous personal change as young people grow, mature, explore their world, and come to know themselves.
+When it comes to education, each year brings change in the form of new teachers, material, and standards of excellence.
+A school year is also a time of tremendous personal change as young people grow, mature, explore their world, and come to know themselves.

-Most people know that stability is important for young children.
+Stability is incredibly important for students of any age, especially young children.
 Being surrounded by stable relationships in a predictable and nurturing environment is a key contributor to healthy early development, which can lead to greater creativity, collaboration, and critical thinking.
-However, even though some level of change is standard and unavoidable, significant change can be disruptive and negatively impact a student’s academic and personal growth.
+Though some level of change is standard and unavoidable, significant change can be disruptive and negatively impact a student’s academic and personal growth.

 Many students transition to a new school after the fifth-grade and eighth-grade years, which are important milestones along their academic journey.
 Experiencing these changes within a context of stability helps to provide an anchor of predictability and security through the inevitable challenges of adolescence.